- iMovie Complete Tutorial

 Step 2.
-Crop photos and videos
+Crop Photos and Videos

 In the cropping tools viewer, simply drag to resize and reposition the green area to focus on a certain part.
-Then move the pointer to a corner of it until the pointer turns into a plus sign, and then drag to make it bigger or smaller so as to change the size.
+Then move the pointer to a corner of it until the pointer turns into a plus sign, and then drag to make it bigger or smaller to change the size.

 Tip: You can hit Allow Black to maintain a black border around your still photo.
 This function applied only to still photos.

 Step 3.
-Rotate photos and videos
+Rotate Photos and Videos

 Hit the Rotate button to rotate your videos and photos to the left or right.
 Each click turns your image 90 degrees.

 Note: With the new orientation, the image might no longer fit the project's aspect ratio, and black bars might appear at the top and bottom of the image (letterbox) or on its left and right sides (pillarbox).